We offer a few different types of registrations, depending on your needs. If you have any questions about the registration process, please contact us.

 - To ensure that you do not miss important emails from SLDS, we encourage you to either (1) add the domain "post.accessiblelearning.com" to your safe sender list (click here for Outlook 365 instructions), or (2) regularly check your junk mail folder.

-All Welcome Meetings are currently being conducted via phone or Zoom.
+All Welcome Meetings are currently being conducted via phone by default.
+In-person meetings are available upon request.
 During your Welcome Meeting, you and your Access Specialist will discuss:

 - Any disability-related barriers you may be experiencing in your academics,